FRM9915 – NFIF-Introduction to and Application of Propensity Scores

 - Communicate the results of a propensity score analysis in an oral presentation

 All PhD candidates within the Norwegian PhD School in Pharmacy, open to non-NFIF PhD candidates or researchers, but with 75% of seats reserved for NFIF students.

 PhD candidates who are admitted to other faculties at UiO or education institutions than UiO must at the same time apply for visiting status.
-They must submit, by the registration deadline, the same documentation as regular visiting status applicants, but the application and documentation (Official documentation of your admission to a PhD programme and confirmation from your supervisor/administration that the course/courses you wish to follow will be included as a part of the training component in your Phd programme) is to be sent by e-mail to The School of Pharmacy, email@example.com and not to the Faculty point of contact.
+They must submit, by the registration deadline, the same documentation as regular visiting status applicants, but the application and documentation (Official documentation of your admission to a PhD programme and confirmation from your supervisor/administration that the course/courses you wish to follow will be included as a part of the training component in your Phd programme) is to be sent by e-mail to the Department of Pharmacy, email@example.com and not to the Faculty point of contact.

 Applicants must be able to present original documentation on request.